Board of Directors

 Procopie Pilu Hadarean

-Pilu is founder and senior pastor of the Mana Church which for 20 years has had a growing ministry to the Roma community in Sighisoara and the surrounding area.
-Pilu has a law degree, and has completed additional studies in theology and social work.
-He is the president of the Dayspring Foundation and the legal counsellor to the Crown Child Placement agency, two Christian organizations providing social services to children, youth and families.
-Veritas has a close relationship to the Mana church, which is the spiritual home to several staff and many of our beneficiaries.
+Pilu is the founding pastor of the Mana Church, and for the past 20 years has worked with the Roma community in Sighisoara and nearby villages.
+He studied theology.
+He has a law degree and has done postgraduate studies in Social Work.
+He is president of the Dayspring Foundation and a legal advisor to the Crown Child Placement Association – two Christian organizations that provide social services for children, young people and their families.
+Veritas has close relationships with the Mana Church, which is the spiritual home for some of the staff as well as some of the beneficiaries of the Veritas Foundation.

-Lois Mitten-Rosenberry, Chair: CEO, Children’s Discovery Center, Inc., Toledo, Ohio
+Lois Mitten-Rosenberry, CEO, Children’s Discovery Center, Inc., Toledo, Ohio

 Lois has been visiting Romania since 1998 and has served on the Veritas Advisory board since its inception in 2001.
 Lois has brought several short-term mission teams to Sighisoara to help with specific projects and strengthen the support base for Veritas.
 When she is here she usually provides training for staff on topics related to childcare, education or organizational management.
 Her company office sends out the Veritas newsletter and handles the receipt and acknowledgement of donations.